Rsaphra/Blockbusters_project/README.md

 Gain insight into current trends in the movie making industry.

 ## Data Sources:
 __TMDb__:  The majority of data collection has revovled around The Movie Database site.
-Using TMDb we gathered a list of the top 1000 movies ever created ([TMDb API](https://www.themoviedb.org/?language=en-US "TMDb")).
+Using TMDb we gathered a list of the top 1000 movies ever created.

-__OMDb__: Supplemental data has been acquired from the Open Movies DB for the 1000 titles that were extracted from TMDb ([OMDb API](http://www.omdbapi.com/ "OMDb")]).
+__OMDb__: Supplemental data has been acquired from the Open Movies DB for the 1000 titles that were extracted from TMDb.

 | Data                   | Source |
 | ---------------------- | ------ |